 A ballista is a missile weapon that, like ranged units, shoots projectiles toward enemy troops, but is unable to retaliate against attacks.
+It can shoot even if one or several enemy stacks are adjacent to it.
 It has a basic damage range (of 2–3) like creatures, but the damage calculation is different.
 The formula for the calculation of damage is (2–3)*(hero's attack + 1).
 The Artillery and Archery secondary skills increase this damage.
 The ballista acts at the end of every combat round, followed only by the first aid tent, and can be controlled when a hero has learned any level of Artillery.
 Contrary to what its in-game statistics indicate, a ballista has unlimited shots (fixed in Horn of the Abyss) .

 Ballistas can be bought from Blacksmiths in Castle, Dungeon and Conflux towns, and from Ballista Yards in Stronghold towns.
 They can also be purchased from war machine factories on the adventure map.
 Heroes who specialize in ballistas do typically bring one with them when hired (always in Horn of the Abyss) .
 In damage calculations Ballista goes as level 5 unit, its AI Value is 600.